Winning the Illinois Country in the American Revolution

 George Rogers Clark, the ranking militia officer in Kentucky County, traveled back to Williamsburg.
 There he convinced Gov. Patrick Henry and other key officials that a military response was necessary.
 The cost was a concern to the officials in Williamsburg, but Clark managed to get two sets of orders from Governor Henry.

 His public orders authorized him to defend Kentucky, but the secret orders allowed him to launch an attack west into British-held territory.
-Clark desired to seize Detroit, but started with capture of easier targets which had no British forces to defend them.
+Clark desired to seize Detroit 200 miles away from Fort Pitt, but he chose to start by capturing easier targets which had minimal British forces defending them.

 Governor Patrick Henry provided secret orders in 1778 for George Rogers Clark to attack Kaskaskia and Vincennes